lpereira/gomoku/README.md

 * There are many architectures out there that I'd like to support, and writing a backend for every single one of them would be impractical.
-Mainly, I'd like to support x86, ARC, ARM Thumb, Xtensa, and RISC-V. x86 is already (well) supported by the reference Go compiler, but microcontroller class x86 will often sport an older ISA (usually i586 class CPU or older).
+Mainly, We'd like to support x86, ARC, ARM Thumb, Xtensa, and RISC-V. x86 is already (well) supported by the reference Go compiler, but microcontroller class x86 will often sport an older ISA (usually i586 class CPU or older).
 * Go was never designed for embedded applications, specially when executing on environments with severe memory restrictions such as many microcontrollers.
-* While I don't personally like C++, the modern variants are powerful, reasonably expressive, and compilers such as GCC and Clang leverage years of engineering time in order to produce correct, efficient code.
-All the while supporting all the architectures that I want to support.
+* While C++ is a language that people love to hate, the modern variants are powerful, reasonably expressive, and compilers such as GCC and Clang leverage years of engineering time in order to produce correct, efficient code.
+All the while supporting all the architectures that we'd want to support.
 * The Go compiler was recently changed to use an SSA backend; this made it easier to write backends, and it's possible to write one that generates C code.
 This would mostly take care of the instruction set,